HMS Levant (1813): Career

-A British squadron under Commodore George Collier eventually sighted Constitution in heavy weather off Porto Praya on 11 March 1815.
+A British squadron, comprising (50 guns), (50 guns), and (40 guns), under Commodore George Collier eventually sighted Constitution in heavy weather off Porto Praya on 11 March 1815.
 She was proceeding with her two prizes.
 Due to the weather and some confusion, Constitution eluded the British.

-Fire from led Levants crew to run her ashore, where then captured her.
+Fire from led Levants crew to run her ashore, where then recaptured her.
 Collier eventually left Acasta and windward of Barbados while he searched for Constitution.
 However, she had returned to port, thus avoiding an engagement.
+(Note: A first-class share of the prize money for Levant was worth £496 15ss 4d; a sixth-class share, that of an ordinary seaman, was worth £3 5s 4¼d, or about two months' pay.)